LivingLegacyMedia/vowbound/chapter_13.md

 Torin looked at him.
 "You think the desire to understand my own gaps is evidence of humanity?"

-"I think it's evidence that you're not as content with this state as you believe you are.
+"I think it proves you're less content with this state than you believe.
 If you were truly satisfied being this way, you wouldn't be curious about what you're missing.
-You'd just... exist.
+You'd simply exist.
 Efficiently.
 Without questions."

 For a long moment, Torin was silent.
 Then: "That's annoyingly logical."